TCLL Umpire NewsUpdated Monday February 25, 2019 by Trabuco Canyon Little League.

 Coverage has been excellent.
-We’ve not had one ejection and barely any real hot tempers.
 Great work on everyone’s part.
 A couple items have come up and it’s important to address them so we can all learn.

 Pre-game – Post-Game

 Make sure to have both.
 Talk about who is going to get fly balls, usually plate umpire.
 Who has all runners, usually the base umpire.
 What ground rules?
 Drop third, What’s the signal? (call strike three and make a safe call with your arms), Infield Fly, Stealing Home?
 Etc. etc.

 Talk about the game.
 Guaranteed there were calls some parents didn’t like, did you get them right, would a better angle help?
 Did you both make an out call with your arm?
 When and why?
 Talk about those moments and become better.

 If you come to a time where you are running up against the last pitch time, or no new inning before another game or after a time limit.
 The Umpire in Chief, or the plate umpire, should make decisions based on safety, getting a regulation game in the books (4 innings for Small Diamond 5 for Big Diamond), and then towards getting the most baseball played for the kids.
 If you are 31 minutes out and don’t want to start a new inning due to getting “close” then you are missing the spirit of the rules.
 There is NO rule that says there must be a final inning declared and unlimited runs available to score, subject to the CBO rules (AAA and below).
 If you’ve completed 4 innings and you’re between starting a new inning or not.
 Please remember if you do not get the complete inning in, it’s still a complete game as the score reverts back to the last completed inning.
 If you aren’t up against another game, you should be playing until last pitch time, or to any time limits short of completing the game (6 innings for Majors and below and 7 innings for Juniors and above.